adamsilver/maintainablecss.com/src/chapters/02-semantics.md

 We can't use non-semantic classes to target specific elements in order to enhance them with JavaScript.

-## 8. Because they don't need maintaining
+## 8. Because they need less maintaining

 When you name an element based on what it is, you don't have to update the HTML.
 That's because, a heading, for example, is always a heading, no matter what it looks like.

 With visual classes, both the HTML and the CSS need updating—assuming there aren't any selectors available for use.

-## 9. Because they are easier to debug
+## 9. Because they're easier to debug

 Inspecting an element with multiple atomic classes, means having to wade through many selectors.
 With a semantic class, there's only one which is much easier to work with.